Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Plots

 \subsection{Temporal Distribution}

 The temporal distributions shows the distribution of edge creation times.
 It is only defined for networks with known edge creation times.
 The X axis is the time, and the Y axis is the number of edges added during each time interval.
+We compute two plots: the distribution, and the cumulative distribution.
+Examples are shown for the BItcoin OTC network (\href{http://konect.cc/networks/soc-sign-bitcoinotc/}{\textsf{BO}}) in Figure~\ref{plot:time_histogram}.